tomsarduy/parallux/README.md

 ### Parallax for everything without complications

 I have been trying to find a light jquery parallax plugin, to do parallax with any kind of content (video, images, texts, sliders), but there was just few options and most of them just support background images and the performance was not good enough, and no fallback for old browsers not supporting translate3D.
-At the end, I came up with my own solution after reading and investigate about the current support/issues/bugs with the parallax scroll effect.
+At the end, I came up with my own solution after reading and research about the current support/issues/bugs with the parallax scroll effect.

 ## Usage